n0es1s/groq-python-starter/README.md

         <think>Some response to user...
         ```
     This will cause the response to show inside the reasoning UI area instead of the assistant response message bubble

+- Tooltips are not always visible in the chat parameters side panel